noamlerner/Civ-Sim/README.md

 If a person decides to try and marry their neighbor, they might still be unsuccessful.
 Seduction is calculated using the expression:

 	seduction = Same Marry * random() + Same Marry * random()
- Marriage occurs if seduction is above 0.35.
+ This means the average value of seduction will be 0.5 and so Marriage occurs if seduction is above 0.35.

  If a marriage does occur, a baby belonging to the same civilization is born and put into an empty spot next to one of the two people.
 If such a spot does not exist, the baby is not born.
 ##### Killing